norcams/iaas/docs/team/operations/uib-ha.rst

 * uibproxy.ha.uib.no (use this for uib only services)
 * pubproxy.ha.uib.no (use this for public services)
+* sslproxy.ha.uib.no (use for public services with ssl termination)
+* gridproxy.ha.uib.no (used for NetApp grid uib service)

+gridproxy runs on dedicated hardware (uib-ha-grid-01 anduib-ha-grid-02)

 Test domains:

 * uibtestproxy.ha.uib.no
 * pubtestproxy.ha.uib.no
+* ssltestproxy.ha.uib.no

 Each domain use 2 public IPs with round-robin A-records.